Am I Mediocre? The Truth Most People Don’t Want to Face

 - Success should be happening faster

-When reality doesn’t match those expectations, it can easily feel like failure—even when progress is still happening in the background.
+When reality doesn’t match those expectations, it can easily feel like failure—even when progress is still happening behind the scenes.

 3. Invisible Progress Problem